emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 :::
 {% endemqxce %}

 [Apache Kafka](https://kafka.apache.org/) is a widely used open-source distributed event streaming platform that can handle the real-time transfer of data streams between applications and systems.
+However, Kafka is not built for edge IoT communication and Kafka clients require a stable network connection and more hardware resources.
 In the IoT realm, data generated from devices and applications are transmitted using the lightweight MQTT protocol.
 EMQX’s integration with Kafka/[Confluent](https://www.confluent.io/) enables users to stream MQTT data seamlessly into or from Kafka.
 MQTT data streams are ingested into Kafka topics, ensuring real-time processing, storage, and analytics.
 Conversely, Kafka topics data can be consumed by MQTT devices, enabling timely actions.

 <img src="./assets/kafka_bridge.jpg" alt="kafka_bridge" style="zoom:67%;" />